Looking for information on the rules for outdoor fires, fireworks, or to request a fire inspection? Please see the tabs below.

 Questions, forms or other correspondence can be emailed to Middlesex Centre Fire HQ.

 - Open Air Burning - Recreational and Outdoor Fires

 Permits are NOT required for open air (outdoor) fires in Middlesex Centre, however, residents are required to follow the rules in the Open Air Burning By-law.

 Check the quick guide for a summary of the rules for recreational and rural (open air) fires.

 Middlesex Centre has a fireworks by-law that outlines how and when fireworks are permitted to be discharged.
 There are different rules for two categories of fireworks: consumer and display.

 Fireworks that can be purchased by the general public.

 You do not require a special permit to discharge this type of fireworks.

 Note that consumer fireworks are only allowed on Canada Day, Victoria Day and New Year's Eve.
+For 2023, fireworks are also permitted in celebration of Diwali.
 If you wish to discharge fireworks at any other time you must apply for an exemption.

 Display Fireworks (High Hazard)